nsckir/Inception-V3-Demo/README.md

-# Pretrained Inception-ResNet Demo with Flask
+# Pretrained Inception-V3 Demo with Flask

 ## Quick note

 This demo is _not_ supposed to represent a production-ready server.
 It is not secure for the web, and is not setup to be responsive (server-client responses and model evaluation run in the same thread instead of asyncronously).
-Rather, this is a quick demonstration of how to utilize a pretrained Inception-ResNet model and quickly put together a prototype with it.
+Rather, this is a quick demonstration of how to utilize a pretrained Inception-V3 model and quickly put together a prototype with it.

 ## Dependencies